Code-with-jaycee/Data-visualization-/README.md

 <h4>Histogram</h4>
 <img src="https://user-images.githubusercontent.com/87891857/211313451-ba688e5e-0d93-459f-81c3-621de32bfb9e.png" alt="Histogram" title="Optional title" width=50% height=50%>
 <h4>Line Chart</h4>
+<b>When to use line graph</b><br>
+Line graphs are useful for monitoring trends over both finite and infinite time frames.
+Line graphs are preferable to bar graphs when the differences are minimal.
+Changes over time for multiple groups can be compared using line graphs.

+# Example
 <img src="https://user-images.githubusercontent.com/87891857/211315647-c50b6472-0be4-40d1-91a1-435147bc541d.png" alt="Line chart" title="Optional title" width=50% height=50%>
 <h4>Area Graph</h4><br>
+<b>When to use Area graph</b>
+Similarities between line graphs and area graphs are considerable.
+One or more groups' changes over time can be monitored with their help.
+When you need to monitor the evolution of a single category that consists of multiple subcategories, an area graph is the way to go (for example public and private groups).

+# Example
 <img src="https://user-images.githubusercontent.com/87891857/211316830-8aeccfe0-4374-4cee-87c1-6f958e187791.png" alt="Area graph" title="optional title" width=50% height=50%>

 # 3. Plotting graphs and subgraphs